-WNV tested (New York 99, Kunjin and New South Wales) was enhanced in Wolbachia-infected Aedes aegypti cells (Aag2).
+WNV tested (New York 99, Kunjin, and New South Wales) was enhanced in Wolbachia-infected Aedes aegypti cells (Aag2).
 However, the amount of secreted virus was significantly reduced in the presence of Wolbachia.
-Intrathoracic injections showed that replication of WNV in A. aegypti mosquitoes infected with wMel strain of Wolbachia was not inhibited; while wMelPop strain of Wolbachia significantly reduced replication of WNV in mosquitoes.
-Further, when wMelPop mosquitoes were orally inoculated with WNV, virus infection, transmission and dissemination rates were very low in Wolbachia-free mosquitoes and these were completely inhibited in the presence of Wolbachia.
-The results suggest that (i) despite enhancement of viral genomic RNA replication in the Wolbachia-infected cell line, production of secreted virus was significantly inhibited, (ii) the anti-viral effect in intrathoracically
+Intrathoracic injections showed that replication of WNV in A. aegypti mosquitoes infected with wMel strain of Wolbachia was not inhibited, whereas wMelPop strain of Wolbachia significantly reduced the replication of WNV in mosquitoes.
+Further, when wMelPop mosquitoes were orally fed with WNV, virus infection, transmission, and dissemination rates were very low in Wolbachia-free mosquitoes and were completely inhibited in the presence of Wolbachia.
+The results suggest that (i) despite the enhancement of viral genomic RNA replication in the Wolbachia-infected cell line the production of secreted virus was significantly inhibited, (ii) the antiviral effect in intrathoracically

 [Show abstract][Hide abstract] ABSTRACT: Wolbachia are maternally inherited intracellular bacterial symbionts that are estimated to infect more than 60% of all insect species.
 While Wolbachia is commonly found in many mosquitoes it is absent from the species that are considered to be of major importance for the transmission of human pathogens.
 The successful introduction of a life-shortening strain of Wolbachia into the dengue vector Aedes aegypti that halves adult lifespan has recently been reported.
 Here we show that this same Wolbachia infection also directly inhibits the ability of a range of pathogens to infect this mosquito species.
 The effect is Wolbachia strain specific and relates to Wolbachia priming of the mosquito innate immune system and potentially competition for limiting cellular resources required for pathogen replication.
 We suggest that this Wolbachia-mediated pathogen interference may work synergistically with the life-shortening strategy proposed previously to provide a powerful approach for the control of insect transmitted diseases.